Alpine Trail Running

 Trail Running in the United States

-In 1905 in San Francisco, the Dispea Race was started.
+In 1905, in San Francisco, the Dispea Race was started.
 This race was seven miles long and started in a valley that climbed into mountainous terrain.
 This race included some adaptations to encourage the spirit of the movement by allowing children and elders to have an earlier start time than other racers.
 This allowed for an even playing field when it came to achieving victory.
-This race then inspired many other races to appear across the West and eventually become more popular in the East.
+This race inspired many different races to appear across the West and eventually become more popular in the East.

 Running in the Alpine